kudkudak/common-sense-prediction/README.md

 # Common sense prediction project

-This is the codebase for the paper ["Commonsense mining as knowledge base completion?
+This is the codebase for ["Commonsense mining as knowledge base completion?
 A study on the impact of novelty"](https://arxiv.org/pdf/1804.09259.pdf).

 If you wish to use our evaluation, see Evaluation part of this README.